-As the capital of the province of Quebec, nothing screams ‘regal’ more than having a fabulous palace overlooking the romantic city along the storied St. Lawrence River.
+As the capital of the province of Quebec, nothing screams “Canadian castle” more than having a fabulous palace overlooking the romantic city along the storied St. Lawrence River.

 This world-renowned luxury hotel was built in 1893 and is located on a historic site.

-Hitchcock movie fans will recognize the iconic building in the 1953 Hitchcock class, I Confess.
+Hitchcock movie fans will recognise the iconic Canadian castle building in the 1953 Hitchcock class, I Confess.

-Mention the “Castle in the Rockies” to a Canadian and they’ll instantly know you’re talking about the Fairmont Banff Springs.
+Mention the “Castle in the Rockies” to a Canadian and they’ll instantly know you’re talking about the Fairmont Banff Springs Hotel.

 Nestled in the heart of Banff National Park by hectares of forests where wildlife viewing is supreme, this is where Canadian railroad baron William Cornelius Van Horne (general manager of CP Railways) erected his dream vacation spot.

 The heritage property first opened in 1888 and is a majestic place that has the ambience for a royal getaway.

 The reason for the lavish hotel’s existence is simple: Mr Van Horne wanted to bring tourism to the region so he created a place for his railroad guests to stay and enjoy the Rockies.

 It’s one of the most iconic Canadian castles you’ll find.